 Who We Are

-The Region 1 Comprehensive Center at the American Institutes for Research (AIR) builds the capacity of state education agencies (SEAs), local education agencies, and schools to improve instructional quality, address achievement and equity gaps, and improve outcomes for all students on state-identified priority initiatives.
+The Region 1 Comprehensive Center at American Institutes for Research (AIR) builds the capacity of state education agencies (SEAs), local education agencies, and schools to improve instructional quality, address achievement and equity gaps, and improve outcomes for all students on state-identified priority initiatives.
 Region 1 staff bring substantial technical assistance and content expertise in designing, developing, and implementing strategies to support educational improvement.

 Our project plans are tailored to address high-leverage challenges articulated by education leaders in the region.
 In addition, we work closely with the Regional Educational Laboratory (REL) Northeast and Islands stakeholders to use data and research to improve student outcomes.